Iraneus/betamedneed/index.md

 ---
 title: Medneed | medical care anytime, anywhere
 layout: home
-description: Medneed empowers users with timely access to solutions needed for quality medical care.
+description: Medneed empowers users with quality medical care when they need it and where they need it.
 intro_image: "images/illustrations/doc-pharm.png"
 intro_image_absolute: false
 intro_image_hide_on_mobile: false